Install EaseUS Todo Backup Free in Windows

 If you have encrypted your hard drives with tools like TrueCrypt, EaseUS Todo Backup Free can still create all kinds of backups, but it creates full disk images on sector-by-sector basis and you cannot restore individual files or folders from full disk image backups.
 You can still restore files and folders from file backups and restore whole disks using the bootable Emergency Disk, though.

-After downloading and launching, EaseUS Todo Backup Free Setup starts.
+Finally, EaseUS Todo Backup Free Setup starts with Welcome screen.
 Click Next to continue.

 In case you're upgrading from an earlier version, a warning that another version is installed appears.
 Click Yes to uninstall the older version and wait until setup continues with the next step.